 Therapy

 Therapy can be an influential tool for those navigating performance anxiety.
 There are numerous therapy options for anxiety available, so finding the right therapist first is.
 They will help you determine which method will work best for you in order to receive the best support.
-If needed, there are also online therapy options for those who are unable to attend in-person sessions or prefer at-home treatment.
+If needed, there are also online therapy options for anxiety for those who are unable to attend in-person sessions or prefer at-home treatment.

 Therapy options for performance anxiety may include: